GasserKhaled330/store-api/README.md

 ### Database config ###

 The API connects to a postgres database.
 As a first step, it is necessary to create two databases (development and test) on your local machine.
-Run the command `psql -U YOUR_DB_USER postgres` in terminal to open the postgres CLI.
+Run the command `psql postgres` in terminal to open the postgres CLI.
 Then run the following:

 ```SQL
 CREATE USER store_user WITH PASSWORD 'YOUR_PASSWORD_HERE';